Easiest Way To Fail In SaaS

 • And that you know how to reach them and what to say

-• That the demand is ample enough that your sales will cover your expenses, with plenty of excess
+• The demand is ample enough that your sales will cover your expenses, with plenty of excess

 SaaS Validation Questions List

-In order to help break this checklist down further, I have a list of questions that I ask every customer that comes to us looking to build a SaaS (more on validating your SaaS in our free book “How To Kick SaaS” here).
+To help break this checklist down further, I have a list of questions that I ask every customer that comes to us looking to build a SaaS.
 If you can answer these questions in detail, then you should have all of the information you need to fully validate your product.
-Obviously, there are a lot of questions created from this list, but this is a great start.
+Obviously, there are a lot of questions that spin off from this list, but this is a great start:

 • Why are you offering this service?